yongzx/yongzx/content/home/experience.md

   description = """
   Responsibilities include:
   * Built a Python production web-server to batch-email >1000 applicants.
-  * Used fuzzy string searching algorithm to de-duplicate SQL records faster by 40%.
+  * Used fuzzy string searching to de-duplicate SQL records faster by 40%.
   """

 [[experience]]